Want to set up WooCommerce Mailchimp integration and supercharge your email marketing?

 Hence, you need to have separate welcome email sequences for each course.
 This way, you will send only relevant emails to the students based on their course enrollment.

-For that, create a new automation under the FunnelKit Automations dashboard.
+To do that, create a new automation in the FunnelKit Automations dashboard.

 Add the ‘User Enrolled into a Course’ event trigger under the LMS section.